alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 ## Advice For The Novice

+So you are starting in our noble and worthy profession, or maybe haven't even started yet but want to get in for the fame and riches.

 ### Is Attending University Worth It?

-The developer profession here in Spain is taught in "ingeniería informática", which is an adaptation of the french term
+The profession of software developer here in Spain is taught in "ingeniería informática", which is an adaptation of the french term
 ["ingénierie informatique"](https://fr.wikipedia.org/wiki/G%C3%A9nie_informatique).